lanl-aea/waves/docs/tutorial_09_post_processing_waves.rst

    .. literalinclude:: python_post_processing.py
       :language: Python

+The post-processing script is the first Python 3 script introduced in the core tutorials.
+It differs from the Abaqus journal files by executing against the Python 3 interpretter of the launching `Conda`_ environment where WAVES is installed.
+Unlike the Abaqus Python 2 environment used to execute journal files, users have direct control over this environment and can use the full range of Python packages available with the `Conda`_ package manager.

+Additionally, the full Python 3 environment allows greater flexibility in unit testing.
+The post-processing script has been broken into small units of work for ease of testing, which will be introduced in :ref:`tutorial_unit_testing_waves`.
+Testing is important to verify that data manipulation is performed correctly.
+As an added benefit, writing small, single-purpose functions makes project code more re-usable and the project can build a small library of common utilities.

+While it is possible to unit test Abaqus Python 2 scripts, most operations in the tutorial journal files require operations on real geometry files, which requires system tests. :ref:`tutorial_regression_testing_waves` will introduce an example solution to performing system tests on simulation workflows.

 The script API and CLI are included in the :ref:`waves_eabm_api`: :ref:`eabm_post_processing_api` and :ref:`waves_eabm_cli`:
 :ref:`eabm_post_processing_cli`, respectively.